-Jack Ericksenis Vice President of Federal Relations for the Blue Cross and Blue Shield Association (BCBSA), a national federation of 38 independent, community-based and locally operated Blue Cross and Blue Shield companies.
-The Blue System is the nation's largest health insurer covering 100 million people – one-in-three of all Americans.
-It is the largest single processor of Medicare claims in the nation, and holds the world's largest privately underwritten health insurance contract – the 5.2 million-member Federal Employee Program (FEP).
+Jack Ericksenis Vice President of Federal Relations for Blue Cross Blue Shield Association (BCBSA), a national federation of 36 independent, community-based and locally operated Blue Cross and Blue Shield companies.
+The Blue System is the nation's largest health insurer covering more than 105 million people – one-in-three of all Americans.
+It is the largest single processor of Medicare claims in the nation, and holds the world's largest privately underwritten health insurance contract – the 5.4 million-member Federal Employee Program (FEP).

-Ericksen earned a bachelor's degree at Syracuse University, an MSW from the State University of NY at Stony Brook, and an MBA at Yale University.
+Ericksen earned a bachelor's degree at Syracuse University, a master’s degree in social work at the State University of New York at Stony Brook, and an MBA at Yale University.